-My adopted home town of Canberra, Australia’s capital turns 107 this March 9, 2020, Happy Birthday!
+My home town of Canberra, Australia’s capital has it’s birthday on March 9, Happy Birthday!

 With it’s modern, well designed layout, set within a natural environment, this city of some 350,000 people is one of the most liveable cities on the planet.

 Still retaining something of a small town vibe, it’s blend of the new and the landscape, means you can focus on things that matter without wasting time commuting and the other hassles of a big city.
 Canberra sits within a wider region that extends down to the Australian Alps to the South (a couple of hours drive), the South Coast (ditto) and surrounding rural regions with winemakers, small towns and villages and fine food producers of all persuasions.
 Big Sydney is an easy three hour drive to the North.

 Happily, the past image of Canberra being the seat of government and being tainted with the association with all those politicians and lobbyists has been left behind, and it was recognised recently by Lonely Planet who thought it was the 3rd best city in the world to visit, so there.

 As part of this renaissance in the past decade, craft distilling has emerged as well, also inspired by the natural beauty and local ingredients.

 Over the years I’ve had the pleasure of collaborating with each of these makers on events, and more, so here’s the scoop on who’s who in the Canberra region distilling scene.
 There’s another couple in the works too to join the list later this year by the way.

 Updated 8 March 2021